palmodovar47/hwdance/README.md

 # hwdance
-A Wagtail site for a customer
+A Wagtail site for a customer with all sensitive information stripped out.